 The Tax-Free First Home Savings Account (FHSA) will make it easier for Canadians to buy their first home in an era where the average cost of a home keeps inching closer to $1 million.

-As proposed in the 2022 Federal Budget, first-time homebuyers will be able to save up to $40,000 tax-free for a downpayment on a home.
+As proposed in the 2022 Federal Budget, first-time homebuyers can save up to $40,000 tax-free for a downpayment on a home.

-Read on to learn about how the FHSA will work based on what we know so far.
+Read on to learn how the FHSA will work based on what we know so far.

 What is the First Home Savings Account (FHSA)?

-In all, if you are a first-time homebuyer, you will be able to contribute up to $40,000 in an FHSA and put the funds towards the purchase of a home.
+If you are a first-time homebuyer, you can contribute up to $40,000 in an FHSA and put the funds towards purchasing a home.

-The maximum annual contribution limit is $8,000 and Canadians will be able to open an account starting in 2023.
+The maximum annual contribution limit is $8,000, and Canadians can open an account starting on April 1, 2023.

 How Does The First Home Savings Account Work?